-ANNEX II: PI REVIO JS REPORTS BY THE JOINT INSPEC TION UNIT F RELEVANT TO THE WORK OF V VFP, 2007, 2008 AND 2009 Report Report Title Rec.
-No. Recommendation Addre- ssee Intended Impact Acceptance Implementation Impact Achieved WFP Remarks 2007/1 Voluntary Contribution in the United Nations System 2 Executive heads should develop, or continue to develop, flexible funding modalities, such as thematic funding and pooled funding, for the consideration and approval of the legislative bodies.
+ANNEX II: P REVIO US REPORTS BY THE JOINT INSPEC RELEVANTIO WFP, 2007 , 2008 AND 2009 Report Report Title Rec.
+No. Recommendation Addre- ssee Intended Impact Acceptance Implementation Impact Achieved WFP Remarks 2007/1 Voluntary Contribution in the United Nations System 1 The legislative bodies of each United Nations fund and programme should establish an intergovernmental working group to develop proposals for a voluntary indicative scale of contributions for core resources, based on the model adopted by UNEP, for the consideration and approval of the legislative bodies.
+L Enhanced effectiveness Under review by the informal Working Group on JIU matters established by the Executive Board Bureau to follow up on JI recommendations pertaining to the Board.
+2007/1 Voluntary Contribution in the United Nations System 2 Executive heads should develop, or continue to develop, flexible funding modalities, such as thematic funding and pooled funding, for the consideration and approval of the legislative bodies.
 E Enhanced effectiveness Accepted In progress Yes WFP continues to advocate for more flexible, predictable and timely contributions.
-The Programme has worked very closely with the Good Humanitarian Donorship Working Group to increase the flexibility of donations to WFP.
-Some progress has already been made in securing more flexible funding: more donors have untied their aid and confirmed their readiness to provide cash for in-kind donations from other donors to cover associated costs and reach full cost recovery.
+The Programme has worked very closely with the Good Humanitarian Donorship Workin Group to increase the flexibility of donations to WFP.
+Some progress has already bee made in securing more flexible funding: more donors have untied their aid and confirmed their readiness to provide cash for in-kind donations from other donors to cover associated cost and reach full cost recovery.
 More donors agreed to the use of the working-capital financing mechanisms on forecast contributions.
-Several multi-year agreements have been secured, improving predictability and planning of activities.
+Several multi-year agreements have been secured improving predictability and planning of activities.